sadielbartholomew/ocean-chroma-theme/README.md

 Namely, the theme as-is only sets:

-* full customisation for built-in faces and generic elements;
+* full customisation covering *all* built-in faces and generic elements (e.g. those relating to the fringe, highlighting, incremental search, the mode line, tool tips, links, diffs etc.);

-* full customisation of *certain* built-in modes *only* (the rest not being touched at all except through default face inheritance), those modes currently being:
+* full customisation of *many* built-in modes, though not all of them (other than indirect customisation by inheritance of faces that are already directly customised), those modes currently being:
+  * org mode;
+  * outline mode;
+  * compilation mode;
+  * diff mode;
-  * Outline mode;
+  * smerge mode;
-  * Compilation mode;
+  * whitespace mode;
+  * dired;

+* full customisation of *some* third-party modules, namely (so far):
+  * col-highlight;
+  * hl-line;
-  * Org mode.
+  * diff-hl.

 ## Underlying colour scheme